You Absolutely Need These CrossFit Moves in Your Exercise Routine

 Stationary and walking lunges are both great exercises, but the walking lunge does come with its own set of benefits.
 Walking lunges are a functional exercise and ensure you tone both legs equally.
 Walking lunges also help better your balance, strengthen your core, and increase hip flexibility.
 If you feel like they are too easy, try holding dumbbells overhead while performing this move.

 The deadlift is a quintessential weight lifting exercise and an important part of CrossFit.
-Functionally, it’s picking something up off the ground and putting it back down.
-Deadlifts develop the muscles and the movements that are involved in many forms of physical labor.
+Functionally, deadlifts develop the muscles and the movements that are involved in many forms of physical labor.

-When performed correctly, Lean It UP explains, they build your upper and lower body.
-The deadlift works more muscles than any other exercise, including the squat; it engages all of the major muscle groups.
+This exercise essentially works more muscles than any other exercise, including the squat.
+When performed correctly, Lean It UP explains, deadlifts build your upper and lower body.
 It’s even an effective exercise to develop your core strength, training the central muscles of your body.
-Muscles that make up the core are found in your upper and lower back, hips, buttocks, and abs.
 Just remember to warm up thoroughly before lifting heavier weights.

 4. Ball slams

 Don’t be fooled by the coy name of this CrossFit staple.
-Ball slams are a full-body workout that target everything from your triceps down to your calves.
+Ball slams are a full-body workout that targets everything from your triceps down to your calves.
 It is also a great exercise for someone who doesn’t have time for a lengthy workout.
-“The medicine ball slam is done for developing power, strength, and speed,” StyleCraze explains.
-Plus, this exercise works every part of your body.

 Side note: There are different sizes of medicine balls that you can use for this exercise.
 They are both a beneficial and inexpensive purchase, although you should be familiar with what size you need before buying one.

-CrossFit may have been king of burpees, but the exercise can now be found in HIIT workouts, boot camps, and the training programs of professional athletes.
+Although burpees are mostly associated with CrossFit, they can also be found in HIIT workouts, boot camps, and the training programs of professional athletes.
 They’re the move we love to hate, but will do regardless — because they work.
 Adding them to a HIIT routine is especially smart because researchers from the International Journal of Obesity found that HIIT is one of the most effective ways to burn fat.

 Instead of hitting one target area, burpees help you to improve the overall strength of your body.
 The move uses the upper body throughout the push-up element and hits the core and lower body during the up/down movement and jump.
 That means with every rep, you’ll work your arms, chest, quads, glutes, hamstrings, and abs.